cupid-ide/cupid/doc/howto.rst

   * The NUOPC View can be accessed from the
     **Window -> Show View -> Other** menu

-The NUOPC View will automatically synchronize with the editor that has the focus.
-It will also refresh whenever you save the file active in the editor.
-(The file will be re-analyzed in the background.)
-If a file does not contain a NUOPC component, the NUOPC View will be blank.
+The NUOPC View will automatically refresh itself as files are changed and saved in the workspace.
+It is also possible to force a refresh of the NUOPC View using the refresh button (blue circular arrow) in the top right corner of the NUOPC View.
+This will first ensure that the Fortran analysis database is up to date and then it will rebuild the index of NUOPC components in the workspace.

 Elements in the NUOPC View outline
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+The top-level element in the NUOPC View tree are files in the workspace that contain code for a NUOPC component.
+The first element under each file indicates that type of component (Model, Driver, or Mediator).
-The outline shown in the NUOPC View in a tree where each element represents something in the source code, such as a SetServices subroutine, a NUOPC initialization subroutine, a specialization point subroutine, imports of NUOPC generic modules, or calls into the NUOPC API.
+Sub-elements underneath the component type represent something in the source code, such as a SetServices subroutine, a NUOPC initialization subroutine, a specialization point subroutine, imports of NUOPC generic modules, or calls into the NUOPC API.
 Many of the elements have small icons: a blue circle with an M maps to a